 ! character will be removed from list of allowed commands.

 from accepting any command.

-This will allow execution of all command except command
+This allows execution of all commands except command

 status and commands with tag

 This matches no command:

 This section allows to specify list of allowed module names that expose API